 In the present article, we replicated and extended the results of the work by @doi:10.1126/science.aas9899 which relates gender differences in economic preferences to economic development and gender equality.

-As a first milestone, we performed a nearly exact replication, obtaining the data from the Gallup World Poll 2012 Global Preference Survey, using the same methodology as in the original article.
+As a first milestone, we performed a nearly exact replication, obtaining the data from the Gallup World Poll 2012 Global Preference Survey, using the same methodology as in FH.
 Unfortunately, the data set is publicly available only in a pre-processed form and is partially restricted.
 Nevertheless, we managed to replicate the analysis and the results were similar to those of the original article.
 In addition, we ran the same analysis using robust linear regression instead of ordinary linear regression, as the data revealed signs of non-normality and outliers, but no significant changes in the results were observed.

 We then investigated the indexes used to estimate gender equality and their relationship with economic development.
 We analyzed the Gender Equality Index built by FH and its components.
 Some methodological issues were identified, and the usage of this custom index over a more established, balanced index lacks justification and remains to be questioned.
 Therefore, we conducted a further analysis based on separate, widely accepted indexes of gender equality used in the original article (WEF Global Gender Gap Index and UNDP Gender Inequality Index), plus an additional index – the UNDP Gender Development Index.